RolandFaure/strainMiner/README.md

                         Name of the output folder --window WINDOW       Size of window to perform read separation (must be at least twice shorter than average read length) [5000]
 ```

+## Citation & Contribution

+A pre-print is available on HAL, (https://inria.hal.science/hal-04349675)[https://inria.hal.science/hal-04349675].

+Tam Minh Khac Truong developped and implemented the read separation module, under the supervision of Roland Faure and Rumen Andonov.
+Roland Faure integrated the module into the HairSplitter pipeline to produce a complete software.